 This document is intended as a resource for IT organizations and procurement offices within educational institutions.
-It provides basic background information on the Open Badges standard, sample RFP language, and additional considerations when specifying support for IMS-certified Open Badges as part of the procurement process.
+It provides basic background information on the Open Badges standard, sample RFP language, and additional considerations when specifying support for 1EdTech-certified Open Badges as part of the procurement process.

 What are Open Badges?

 An open badge is a digital record of achievement—a verifiable credential that describes specific skills demonstrated by an individual and often includes actual evidence used to evaluate the individual’s achievement.
-Open Badges are a special type of digital badge based on adherence to the IMS Open Badges technical standard
+Open Badges are a special type of digital badge based on adherence to the 1EdTech Open Badges technical standard

 , which contains not only a visual image but a set of rich metadata embedded directly inside the image file itself.
 A broader ecosystem of technology services has emerged based on the Open Badges standard, allowing learners to move their badges into and out of various platforms over time.
 The Open Badges standard supports the learner’s ability to take control of their credential by saving it and sharing it with whom the learner chooses.